dverrier/tesseract_ffi/README.md

  Found SSE
  Found libarchive 3.1.2
 ```
 Don't know about Windows, apart from the Windows Subsystem for Linux works really well!
+This also need Imagemagick to be installed (used for splitting pdfs).